Why Having a RC Card Is Essential for Foreigners in South Korea (2025)

 Access legal support or protections

-6. Korean Apps Will Treat You Like a Tourist, Until You Get Your ARC
+6. Korean Apps Will Treat You Like a Tourist, Until You Get Your RC

 That includes: